visual-layer/visuallayer/README.md

 `vl-datasets` is a Python package that provides access to clean computer vision datasets with only 2 lines of code.

+For example, to get access to the clean version of the [Food-101](https://data.vision.ee.ethz.ch/cvl/datasets_extra/food-101/) dataset simply run:

 ![image](./imgs/usage.png)

+We support some of the most widely used computer vision datasets.
+[Let us know](https://forms.gle/8jxPkyzeKj82kPed8) if you have additional request to support a new dataset.

-We analyze widely used computer vision datasets for issues such as:
+All the datasets are analyzed for issues such as:

 + Duplicates.
 + Broken images.